akien-mga/godot-old-wiki/gdscript.md

 ###  Statements and Control Flow

-Statements are standard and can be assignments, function calls, control flow structures, etc (see below). â€œ;â€ as a statement separator is entirely optional.
+Statements are standard and can be assignments, function calls, control flow structures, etc (see below). ";" as a statement separator is entirely optional.

 ###  if/else/elif